-C. Federal Rule of Evidence 502

-1. Rulemaking and Legislative History of the Rule2
+C. Federal Rule of Evidence 502 - Rulemaking and Legislative History of the Rule133

-a.
-Advisory Committee on the Federal Rules of Evidence
+1. Advisory Committee on the Federal Rules of Evidence

-On April 24, 2006, The United States Judiciary Advisory Committee on the Federal Rules of Evidence held a mini-conference inviting a broad-based coalition of judges, academics, and practitioners to discuss the state of privilege protection in litigation and the need for rules reform.3 After the hearings, the committee approved the proposed new Rule 502 for publication to the general public and scheduled two hearing dates where the committee would consider public testimony.
+On April 24, 2006, The United States Judicial Advisory Committee on the Federal Rules of Evidence held a mini-conference inviting a broad-based coalition of judges, academics, and practitioners to discuss the state of privilege protection in litigation and the need for rules reform.134 After the hearings, the committee approved the proposed new Rule 502 for publication to the general public and scheduled two hearing dates where the committee would consider public testimony.